 Wild deer are protected under the Deer Act 1991.
-This allows landowners and those with landowner's permission to kill or take deer at certain times of the year (outside the breeding season) except under licences granted by Natural England or Natural Resources Wales.
+This allows landowners and those with landowner's permission to kill or take deer outside the breeding season, or during the rest of the year under licences granted by Natural England or Natural Resources Wales.
 The Act also prohibits the use of certain methods to kill or take deer.
 The intentional pursuit of wild deer with dogs is an offence under the Hunting Act 2004, unless the activity meets the conditions relating to exempt hunting set out in Schedule 1 of the Act.

-Once captive, deer are also protected under the Animal Welfare Act 2006 and the release of any non-native deer species into the wild is an offence under the Wildlife and Countryside Act 1981 (as amended).
+Once captive, deer are also protected under the Animal Welfare Act 2006 and the release of any non-native deer species into the wild is an offence under the Wildlife and Countryside Act 1981 or Invasive Alien Species regulations.